 What is Dry Needling?

 Dry needling is a technique used in physical therapy to treat muscle dysfunction, including tightness, pain, spasm, and trigger points.
 The goal of this procedure is to reduce pain, improve ROM, and restore function.
 This is a powerful technique that can relax tight, painful muscle tissue.
 Dry needling is a minimally invasive treatment where a thin, monofilament needle is inserted into dysfunctional muscle tissue.
 Research has shown that the effects of dry needling include increased blood flow, decreased muscle tightness, and an increase in Beta-Endorphins which act as the body’s natural pain reliever.
-This technique is a great compliment to typical hands-on PT care.
+Dry Needling is a great compliment to typical hands-on techniques and specific exercises.

 What to Expect During Treatment

 As with any physical therapy visit, your physical therapist trained in dry needling will perform a comprehensive musculoskeletal evaluation.
 He or she will use their extensive knowledge of anatomy and biomechanics to establish a physical therapy diagnosis and develop your plan of care.
 During your evaluation, if the PT finds muscle problems that would respond well to dry needling, they will discuss this treatment option with you.
 Not every patient referred to PT is a candidate for dry needling, and it is during the evaluation where those pathologies which would respond best are identified.